blessingjeffrey/Mean-and-Variance/README.md

-                                                               Name: POZHILAN V D
+## Name: Blessing jeffrey Y.L
-                                                               REG NO: 212223240118
+## Reg.no: 212223220014

-# EX-2:Mean and variance of a discrete  distribution
+#  Mean and variance of a discrete  distribution

 # Aim :

 To find mean and variance of arrival of objects from the feeder using probability distribution

 # Software required :

 Python and Visual components tool

 # Theory:

 The expectation or the mean of a discrete random variable is a weighted average of all possible values of the random variable.
 The weights are the probabilities associated with the corresponding values.
 It is calculated as,

 ![image](https://user-images.githubusercontent.com/103921593/192938463-e34177f4-f188-48a0-bda2-8f6d1d660ed2.png)

 The variance of a random variable shows the variability or the scatterings of the random variables.